Tailored Presolve Techniques in Branch-and-Bound Method for Fast Mixed-Integer Optimal Control Applications: Preliminaries on Mixed-Integer Quadratic Programming

 \subsection{Convex Quadratic Program Relaxations}

-We use a B\&B method to solve the MIQP~\eqref{eq:MIOCP} by solving convex quadratic programming~(QP) relaxations that are constructed by dropping the integer feasibility constraints in~\eqref{OCP:int}, e.g., $u_{i,j} \in \{0,1\}$ is relaxed to a bounded continuous variable $0 \le u_{i,j} \le 1$.
-Other convex relaxations for MIQPs have been studied in the literature such as moment or SDP relaxations that may be tighter than QP relaxations~\cite{luo2010semidefinite,Axehill2010}, however they may be relatively expensive to solve, even if they may drastically reduce the nodes explored in a B\&B method.
+We use a B\&B method to solve the MIQP~\eqref{eq:OCP-MIQP} by solving convex quadratic programming~(QP) relaxations that are constructed by dropping the integer feasibility constraints in~\eqref{OCP:int}, e.g., $u_{i,j} \in \{0,1\}$ is relaxed to a bounded continuous variable $0 \le u_{i,j} \le 1$.
+Other convex relaxations for MIQPs have been studied in the literature such as moment or SDP relaxations that may be tighter than QP relaxations~\cite{luo2010semidefinite,Axehill2010}, however they are often relatively expensive to solve, even if they may drastically reduce the nodes explored in a B\&B method.
 In this paper, we restrict to standard QP relaxations and we present a tailored active-set based interior point method~(ASIPM) in Section~\ref{sec:ASIPM}.
-The latter solver has been shown to be competitive with state-of-the-art QP solvers for embedded MPC~\cite{ASIPM}, and it benefits from warm-starting when solving a sequence of QPs within the B\&B strategy.
-For using the ASIPM solver, the relaxations need to be convex, i.e., the Hessian matrices $H_i$ need to be positive semi-definite in~\eqref{OCP:obj} such that each solution to a QP relaxation is globally optimal.
+The \change{\software{ASIPM} solver} has been shown to be competitive with state-of-the-art QP solvers for embedded MPC~\cite{ASIPM}, it benefits from warm-starting \change{and it allows for an efficient implementation of infeasibility detection and early termination based on duality~\cite{Liang2021}}.
+For using the \software{ASIPM} solver, the relaxations need to be convex, i.e., the Hessian matrices $H_i$ need to be positive semi-definite in~\eqref{OCP:obj} such that each solution to a QP relaxation is globally optimal.